mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ### Route Reflectors

 iBGP rules state that a route learned from an iBGP peer can not be sent to another iBGP peer.
 In a datacenter spine and leaf network using iBGP, this prevents a spine from sending a route learned from a leaf to any other leaf.
-As a workaround, BGP introduced the concept of a *route reflector* that selectively violates this iBGP “split-horizon” rule.
-When an iBGP speaker is configured as a route reflector, it *can* send iBGP learned routes to other iBGP peers.
+As a workaround, BGP introduced the concept of a *route reflector* that selectively violates this rule; when an iBGP speaker is configured as a route reflector, it *can* send iBGP learned routes to other iBGP peers.

 In the following example, spine01 is acting as a route reflector.
 The leaf switches, leaf01, leaf02 and leaf03 are *route reflector clients*.
 Any route that spine01 learns from a route reflector client is sent to other route reflector clients.

 {{< img src = "/images/cumulus-linux/bgp-route-reflectors-example.png" >}}

 To configure the BGP node as a route reflector, set the `route-reflector-client` option.
-The following example sets spine01 shown in the illustration above to be a route reflector:
+The following example sets spine01 shown in the illustration above to be a route reflector for leaf01:

 {{< tabs "344 ">}}

 {{< tab "NCLU Commands ">}}

 ```
-cumulus@switchRR:~$ net add bgp neighbor 10.10.10.1 route-reflector-client
+cumulus@spine01:~$ net add bgp neighbor 10.10.10.1 route-reflector-client
-cumulus@switchRR:~$ net pending
+cumulus@spine01:~$ net pending
-cumulus@switchRR:~$ net commit
+cumulus@spine01:~$ net commit
 ```

 {{< /tab >}}